Media Sanitization and Disposal Policy

-K-State units handling Federal Tax Information must also have media sanitization and disposal policies and procedures in accordance with IRS Publication #175, Tax Information Security for Federal, State, and Local Agencies and Other Entities.
+K-State units handling Federal Tax Information must also have media sanitization and disposal policies and procedures in accordance with IRS Publication 1075, Tax Information Security Guidelines for Federal, State, and Local Agencies.

-For more information about media sanitization and disposal, including suggested software tools for purging hard drives and other K-State-specific resources and procedures, see K-State's Media Sanitization and Disposal web site /infotech/security/media.
+For more information about media sanitization and disposal, including suggested software tools for purging hard drives and other K-State-specific resources and procedures, see K-State's Media Sanitization and Disposal web site.